yeguang-xue/yeguang-xue.github.io/_posts/2023-05-31-wake-on-lan.md

 last_modified_at: 2024/01/15
 ---

-**Wake-on-LAN (WoL)** is a technology that allows you to wake up a sleeping or powered-off computer over a network.
-Using Wake-on-LAN helps saving energy by allowing user to activate hardwares only when needed.
-This short post is a quick log of how I enabled WoL for my workstation PC.
+**Wake-on-LAN (WoL)** is a technology that allows you to wake up a sleeping or powered-off PC over a network.
+Using WoL allows user put power hungry hardwares into sleep modes and activate them only when needed.
+This short post is a quick log of how I setup WoL for my workstation PC.

 ## Motherboard BIOS Setup